SannatKumar/Thesis_Project/Readme.md

 The php script connects to the database and display the input and Results in a webpage.

+#MySQL
+Mysql is installed in the raspberry pi.
+A database with the name "raspberry_pi_data" is created.
+The database has single table "nltk_results" with two three columns ID, UserInput and Results.

 #Raspberry pi

 The environment such as Apache,python and python libraries are installed